 Define the meeting intent or category of people who can profit from this event.
 Insert an introduction and pictures of the presenter, details of the venue, and the event’s main objective on this webpage.

 Split the page into parts, and add the menu header and footer.
 Using the correct color palette for various parts so that they go well with each other.
 Select a good font style and font color that fits your web page design.

 Surveys are also an important part of a project and in most projects, you will be dealing with a ton of forms and surveys so you must have an idea of how to go about them.

-Once you are acquainted with the basic tags in HTML, you will be able to create an amazing project.
+Once you have the basic tags in HTML, you will be able to create an amazing project.
 You will learn how to add various text fields, checkboxes, radio buttons, dates, and other essential components.
 You’ll understand how to give a webpage a proper structure while coming up with a survey form.

-However, you are expected to have basic HTML knowledge and a little bit of CSS to create a good looking HTML project.
+However, you should have basic HTML knowledge and a little bit of CSS to create a good-looking HTML project.

 8. A Tribute Page

 As a fresher, the best website you can create is a tribute page of someone who inspires you in your life.
 It just involves a basic understanding of both HTML and CSS.

 Create a web page talking about this particular person and add a few pictures of him/her.
 To give this page a nice and clean look, you can use paragraphs, lists, links, CSS images.
 Align all the text and images to make it look aesthetically beautiful.
 Take extra care of the font, styling, and colors you are using.

 Before moving into building complex development projects, get highly comfortable with HTML Projects.
 That’s because it is extremely important to keep your basics clear before heading out for tougher terrains.